treeverse/lakeFS/docs/use_cases/cicd_for_data.md

 git clone https://github.com/treeverse/lakeFS.git && cd lakeFS/deployments/compose
 ```

 The python flask server image we built in the above section needs to be added to everything bagel `docker-compose.yaml` file.
 So add the following contents to the yaml file.
-For lakeFS instance running on everything bagel, the `lakeFS endpoint`, `access key id` and `secret key` are found in `docker-compose.yaml` file under `lakefs` section.
+For lakeFS instance running on everything bagel, the lakeFS endpoint, access key id and secret key are found in the `docker-compose.yaml` file under `lakefs` section.

 ```bash
   lakefs-webhooks: